department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary claim—a claim for a disability that developed as a result or got because of a disability that we've already determined to be service-connected</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary claim—a claim for a new disability that's linked to a service-connected disability you already have</button>
 <div id="claim-secondary" class="usa-accordion-content">

 You'll need to submit current medical evidence that shows your disability has gotten worse.